 All undergraduate music majors must enroll in and pass six semesters of MUS 100R (Convocation) to graduate from Texas A&M University-Commerce with a baccalaureate degree in music.
 Convocations are scheduled Wednesdays at 4:00pm and consist of recitals and lectures.
-To pass MUS 100R, a student must attend 9 Convocations each semester.
-Transfer students must enroll for MUS 100R each semester until graduation, practice teaching, or four semesters have been passed (whichever comes first).
+Transfer students must enroll forMUS 100R each semester until graduation, student teaching, or four semesters have been passed (whichever comes first).
 The pass/fail grades for recital attendance are based on the number of recitals/concerts attended during each semester.
+Other requirements are described on the MUS 100R syllabus.